 Policy 11 – Land Development Guidelines is available for viewing online and can be viewed electronically at the City's Nerang and Bundall Administration Centres and City libraries.

 The policy is available in CD format and can be purchased at the Nerang and Bundall Administration Centres and the Coolangatta Branch Office or via the Planning Scheme Mail Order Form below.

 Local Government Boundary Reform - March 2008

-In accordance with the Queensland Government local government boundary reforms, the area north of the Albert River was transferred from the City of Gold Coast to Logan City Council on 15 March 2008.
+In accordance with the Queensland Government local government boundary reforms, the area north of the Albert River was transferred from the City to Logan City Council on 15 March 2008.
 In accordance with the requirements of the Integrated Planning Act 1997, Logan City Council now administers all development and land use planning within the transferred area.

 All enquiries regarding planning and development within the areas transferred to Logan City Council should be made to Logan City Council.

 The version of the Gold Coast Planning Scheme operating in the transferred area administered by Logan City Council is different to the version of the Gold Coast Planning Scheme operating in the City's boundary.
 Applicants should ensure they are using the correct version of the Planning Scheme when preparing their applications.

 Enquiries regarding the Planning Scheme can be made at the Town Planning Advice Centre at the City's Nerang office or by contacting us on 07 5582 8708.